code-with-sam/npm-finallycomments/README.md

 ## Methods

 `init()` : Adds an event listener to the window for 'message' used to resize the iframe to full height of contents on load.
+Looks for any Finally embed code on the page (this embed code is HTML generated on [https://finallycomments.com](https://finallycomments.com])), if embed code is found with the class `finally-comments` it will be automatically loaded.

+`loadEmbed(selector)` : load the finally iframe for HTML code where you have changed the selector.

 `loadFromSteemitUrl(steemitUrl, options)` : returns an iframe html node